MrezaSherkati/Playing-Atari-using-DRL/README.md

 ## How to run the code

-First, download the code files in the "Code File" folder, Then run the "final.py" python file.
+First, download the code files in the "Code Files" folder, Then run the "final.py" python file.